-National enforcement systems, State responsibility and the ICC

-The ICC is not intended to replace national criminal justice systems but rather to complement them.
-Nothing in the ICC Statute releases States their obligations from under customary international law and existing instruments of IHL to investigate and prosecute war crimes allegedly committed by their nationals or armed forces or on their territory.
-States are thus still required to enact implementing legislation giving effect to these obligations.
+National enforcement systems, State responsibility and the ICC rather to complement them.
+Nothing in the ICC Statute releases States from their obligations under customary international law and existing instruments of IHL to investigate and prosecute war crimes allegedly committed by their nationals or armed forces or on their territory, and they are thus still required to enact implementing legislation giving effect to these obligations.